kelvinjou/-SUCCESS-Hackintosh-H470M-Plus-w-Intel-i3-10100/README.md

 - uhd630 onboard graphics
 - shut down/sleep
 - two monitors(configured using Hackintool, must manually assign DPs and HDMIs)
-- FaceTime, Imessage(to make this work, insert your own unique serial number)
+- Bluetooth(bought a third-party Bluetooth USB drive)
+- FaceTime, Imessage*
 - All USB ports

+What's not working(as smoothly):
+- does take a while for hackintosh to detect second monitor.
+Try turning the second monitor on after logging in

+*to make this work, insert your own SystemSerialNumber, SystemUUID, and MLB in the config.plist